 Is it possible to know the truth without challenging it first?

-There is a part of me that will argue that you have to challenge everything before you can accept it as a truth; otherwise you are susceptible to believe anything that someone tells you.
+There is a part of me that will argue that you have to challenge everything before you can accept it as a truth; otherwise, you are susceptible to believe anything that someone tells you.

 Yet there is another thought I have that sometimes you can just know that something is true without investigating it at all.

-My contention is that most often you should challenge a truth, because even the wisest people don’t know when to accept something as it is.
+My contention is that most often you should challenge a truth because even the wisest people don’t know when to accept something as it is.

 When it Comes to Science

-When it comes to knowing the truth, a good challenge is appropriate and should be welcomed, because if what you are looking at is the truth, then it will withstand any kind of investigation or inquiry and still be the same afterwards.
+When it comes to knowing the truth, a good challenge is appropriate and should be welcomed, because if what you are looking at is the truth, then it will withstand any kind of investigation or inquiry and still be the same afterward.

-At one time the most prestigious scientists in the world believed whole heartedly that the world was flat, and that the Earth was the center of the universe.
-Challenging either of these “facts” would have gotten you into a lot of trouble and certainly would have lost you any chance of advancement in a field of science, however these ideas were proven to be false and other ideas took their place, to be challenged in their own turn.
+At one time the most prestigious scientists in the world believed whole heartedly that the world was flat and that the Earth was the center of the universe.
+Challenging either of these “facts” would have gotten you into a lot of trouble and certainly would have lost you any chance of advancement in a field of science, however, these ideas were proven to be false and other ideas took their place, to be challenged in their own turn.

 It seems that today, we feel like we know everything and science should never be challenged, who knows what we will learn next if we keep questioning things.
 A question can never be a bad thing.